mucketo/Search-and-Destroy-v2.0/README.md

+# Search and Destroy v2.0 (rel-1.0.9) — 24 Dec 2018
+Here is the update Lasher banned me for.
+Don't feel bad, he's out of line and has never had a rational conversation about S&D with me, ever.
+Every single one was either threatening to remove hunt trick, or this, or that; or else just angry whinging over how S&D is ruining the mud.
+I guess tiers went out of style.

+Regardless!
+The #1 requested feature is finally in:

+ - S&D now does Gquest.
+The only real issue is kind of silly and that is simply that I never did GQ that often.
+So it may yet be a bit rough and be missing some trigger patterns, but unless something is horribly broken, it should do GQ just fine in most cases.
+All it really needed was the relevant triggers and some minor retooling of the target builder and whatnot.

+ - If anyone downloaded rel-1.0.8, it was just a draft and should be updated.
+Fixed the bug with window links not showing.

+Other changes:

+ - Updated the noexp indicator in the GUI window, apparently it was "weird" before but should look better now.
+If noexp is on, the arrow will be red with a double red crossbar at top.
+If noexp is off the arrow will be grey with a single green crossbar at top.

+ - I gave the cp level indicator and noexp cutoff readout a sort-of "relief" or "depth" effect similar to how the numbers in MMORPG's look.
+I think it looks ok, and is an interesting concept in plugin graphical design.

+It's a short list but the gquest change is pretty major.
+Honestly, this is nothing new.
+Pwar's Winklegold does GQ and is publicly available, and there are many (dozens, even) of private S&D gq mods.
+They're mostly minimum-investment mods of the original triple pack.
+Winklegold is better, but still based on 3 plugins.
+By wiping all of these out and providing a superior platform, the playing field here is levelled.

+I don't buy that gquest S&D is illegal or a bot.
+Fundamentally, it does nothing it didn't do before.
+The only change is that it responds and handles a few additional trigger patterns, i.e. those relevant to gquest.
+For whatever reason, the multitude of previous gquest mods attracted minimal attention, but when I bring it out, I get singled out and banned.
+It's not really consistent, for one thing.
+For another, it's not in touch with reality:  The amount of positive feedback I've received from players greatly exceeds the negative, even including Lasher himself complaining at me.
+I'm absolutely convinced it has helped Aardwolf to retain players who would otherwise have quit — I've had players tell me exactly that.

+To fly off the handle and ban the contributor who put hundreds of hours into furthering player retention, to say I threatened to release a bot version (I didn't), and to suddenly paint GQ-mod S&D as illegal when it has been legal for 10 years, illustrates how irrational and unhinged Lasher truly is at a most basic level.
+If he wonders why I never donated any money, that's exactly why.

+Enjoy the update, ninjas.
+If there are any problems, email my google mail (aardstar) and I'll fix things as soon as I can.

 # Search and Destroy v2.0 (rel-1.0.7) — 15 Oct 2018
 Good morning, this S&D update is mostly internal code changes, fixes, and things like that.
 I'm too tired to think of anything witty to say at the moment, so here is what's different: